swinzy/unimelb-auto-verify/README.md

 1. Go to [Unimelb SSO Settings](https://sso.unimelb.edu.au/enduser/settings).
 2. Under `Security Methods`, set up `Google Authenticator` on your phone.
 3. On your phone, export your account to a QR code.
-4. Extract the OTP secret from the QR code.
-(The OTP secret should look like this `MTLZNDU2NZG5M4HA`)
-5. Take note of the OTP secret.
-You will need it later on.
+4. Save the QR code to your computer and directly use it in the extension options page.
+5. Alternatively you can scan the QR code and take note of its content.
+(It will be a link starting with `otpauth-migration://`)
+6. Now that you have a QR code or a link, proceed to install the extension.

 ### Install & Configure
 1. Install the extension.